Domain vs Hosting: What’s the Difference & Why It Matters

 Key highlights

 Think of your domain name as your website’s address and web hosting as the actual home where your site lives.
-Understanding the difference between domain names and web hosting services helps you make smart choices when creating a website.
+You need both to have a working website, but they serve completely different purposes and are purchased separately.

 Domain vs hosting: Key differences